codecurious-bln/elixir_snake/docs/tutorial/04-control-snake-movements.md

 > Coach: Explain what a callback is and how it is used for defining behaviours.

 `handle_input/3` is invoked when the scene receives input from the underlying hardware.
-It may consume the received input message or propagate it further up to the View Port's supervision structure.
+It may consume the received input or propagate it further up to the View Port's supervision structure.

 In our case, we will use the handler to update the direction in the scene's state without propagating the received input further up.